DoD-Platform-One/bigbang/docs/understanding-bigbang/concepts/encryption.md

 > The private key used in SOPS should **NEVER** be stored in Git along side the encrypted secrets.

 SOPS supports the ability to [add multiple keys](https://dev.to/stack-labs/manage-your-secrets-in-git-with-sops-common-operations-118g) to the same file so multiple key pairs can use the same secret.
 This is useful for environments which may have different keys, but use the same secrets.
 For each key used, SOPS writes the public key, used to encrypt, and an encrypted copy of the data to the file.
 Decryption requires use of one of the private keys used.
 After editing, the embedded public keys are used to re-encrypt the file for all key pairs.

 ## Create Encryption Keys

-To setup Big Bang with SOPS, a key pair must be created.
+To set up Big Bang with SOPS, a key pair must be created.
 The private key is used for decryption and must be securely stored but accessible to the cluster.
 The public key is used for encryption.
-Follow the appropriate instructions below to create your key pair.
+Follow the appropriate instructions provided below to create your key pair.

 | Key Management | Key Pair Instructions | Notes |
 |--|--|--|